-491 Figure 1.
-Curtis earthquakes. (a) Earthquake centroids (red star) and tide gauges (triangles).
-492 The inset figure shows a satellite image obtained from Google Earth. (b) Tsunami waveforms 493 at tide gauges.
-Black and blue lines represent waveforms from the 2009 and 2017 earthquakes, 494 respectively.
+Figure 1.
+Curtis earthquakes. (a) Earthquake centroids (red star) and tide gauges (triangles), with an inset satellite image obtained from Google Earth. (b) Tsunami waveforms at tide gauges.
+Black and blue lines represent waveforms from the 2009 and 2017 earthquakes, respectively.

 Figure 2.
 Vertical sea-surface displacement models for the 2017 earthquake. (a) Bathymetry around the islands, showing a caldera-like depression (white dashed line).
-Black dashed lines represent 1-m and 2-m contours of the sea-surface uplift model (shown in d). (b) Model estimated when uplift and subsidence are allowed, and (c) its synthetic tsunami waveforms (red) compared with observation (black) (d) Model estimated when only uplift is allowed, and solve (e) its synthetic tsunami waveforms.
+Black dashed lines represent 1-m and 2-m contours of the sea-surface uplift model (shown in d). (b) Model estimated when uplift and subsidence are allowed, and (c) synthetic tsunami waveforms (red) and observation (black) (d) Model estimated when only uplift is allowed, and (e) its synthetic tsunami waveforms.
 In b and d, contour lines are plotted every 50 m of water depth.
 In c and e, gray lines represent data lengths for the inversion.
-The rectangle in d

-504 indicates the area shown in a.
+Rectangle in d indicates the area shown in a.

-507 Figure 3.
-Trapdoor faulting mechanism. (a) Schematic illustration of the mechanism (not 508 scaled). (b) Our best-fit source model for the 2017 earthquake.
-Red color on the ring fault

-509 represents reverse slip.
-Red and blue colors on the horizontal crack represent opening and

-510 closing, respectively. (c) Tsunami and seismic waveform misfits for models with different dip
+Figure 3.
+Trapdoor faulting mechanism. (a) Schematic illustration of the mechanism (not scaled). (b) Our best-fit source model for the 2017 earthquake.
+Red color on the ring fault represents reverse slip.
+Red and blue colors on the horizontal crack represent opening and closing, respectively. (c) Tsunami and seismic waveform misfits for models with different dip angles.

-511 angles.

-- 513 Figure 4.
-Tsunami and long-period seismic waveforms from our source model (Figure 3b). (a) - 514 Vertical sea-surface displacement. (b) Tsunami waveforms of the synthesis (red) and - 515 observation (black).
-Gray lines represent data lengths used for the inversion. (c) Total moment - 516 tensor of the model. (d) Partial moment tensors of the horizontal crack and the ring fault. (e) - 517 Long-period seismograms of the synthesis with the model (red; moment tensor in c) and - 518 observation (black).
-Red dots delimitate the data length to calculate waveform misfit.
-In inset - 519 panels, the red circle and blue star represent the station and earthquake locations, respectively. - 520 The network and station names, record component, station azimuth, and epicentral distance are 521 indicated on top. - 521 522 slip amount and the seismic magnitude estimated for four trapdoor faulting events at Curtis, Sumisu, and Sierra Negra.
-Note that the magnitude scale is m_b for the 16 April 2005 event at
+Figure 4.
+Model performance of our source model (Figure 3b). (a) Vertical sea-surface displacement. (b) Tsunami waveforms of the synthesis (red) and observation (black).
+Gray lines represent data lengths used for the inversion. (c) Total moment tensor of the model. (d) Partial moment tensors of the horizontal crack and the ring fault. (e) Long-period seismograms of the synthesis with the model (red; moment tensor in c) and observation (black).
+Red dots delimitate data length to calculate waveform misfit.
+In inset panels, red circle and blue star represent the station and earthquake locations, respectively.
+Network and station names, record component, station azimuth, and epicentral distance are indicated on top.

-524 Figure 5.
-Earthquake scaling relationships of trapdoor faulting.
-Circles represent the maximum

-527 Sierra Negra, but M_w for the others.
-Black line represents the relationships for tectonic
+Figure 5.
+Earthquake scaling relationship for trapdoor faulting events.
+Circles represent the maximum slip amount and the seismic magnitude for four trapdoor faulting events at Curtis, Sumisu, and Sierra Negra.
+The magnitude scale is m_b (UGGS) for the 16 April 2005 event at Sierra Negra, but M_w (the GCMT catalog) for the others.
+Black line represents the relationship for tectonic earthquakes.

-528 earthquakes.
 See text for details.

-@AGUPUBLICATIONS